 - It’s probably been a while since you saw an old-fashioned collapsible hand fan, but these do a great job for helping a body stay cool.
 They can be found at import stores and online.
 Bonus: They make a great low-tech addition to any emergency kit!

-- Small battery-powered fans don’t take up much room but when combined with shade and water, can go a long way toward avoiding heat exhaustion.
+- Small battery-powered fans don’t take up much room but when combined with shade and water, can go a long way toward avoiding heat exhaustion, and there are hand-held versions, too.
 If you make no other purchase, buy one or two of these.
 Not only are they super-handy because they’re so portable, but they are also an invaluable prep for power outages.

 - Teach kids to watch for signs of breezes in trees and other greenery.
 Sometimes nature provides the ultimate in low-tech air flow!